SinghChinmayy/Aegis-Observability-Controlled-Remediation-Platform/Docs/learnings/api-guide.md

 ## 14. API documentation

-FastAPI automatically creates OpenAPI documentation.
+Generate or maintain OpenAPI documentation for the Go API.
 Treat it as a starting point, not the complete documentation.

 Maintain: